-Hormonal Headaches and Migraines are a Women's Health Issue
+Hormonal Headaches & Migraines: A Women's Health Issue

 Headaches and migraines.
 Most of us have experienced one or the other as some point – and know just how miserable they can be.
 It’s likely, too, that you’ve noticed a connection between headache or migraine symptoms and hormone shifts – and you’d be exactly right.